Distributionally Robust Reinforcement Learning with Human Feedback: Experiments

 We additionally run an evaluation of the PPO policy on RewardBench~\cite{lambert2024rewardbench}.
-To evaluate PPO on RewardBench, we consider the same procedure as is usual for evaluating DPO models -- for a given example prompt $x$, chosen and rejected completions $y^+$ and $y^-$ respectively, the example is correctly classified if $\pi(y^+|x) > \pi(y^-|x)$.
+To evaluate PPO on RewardBench, we adopt the following convention.
+For a given prompt $x$, chosen and rejected completions $y^+$ and $y^-$ respectively, the example is correctly classified if $\pi(y^+|x) > \pi(y^-|x)$.
 The results can be seen in \Cref{tab:rb-uf-ppo-summary}.
-Similar to the evaluation of the robust reward model, these results show improvement for some values of $\rho$ (e.g., $\rho \in \{ 0.1, 0.2, 0.4, 0.8 \}$) on most tasks.
+Similar to the evaluation of the robust reward model, these results show improvement for some values of $\rho$ (e.g., $\rho \in \{ 0.1, 0.2, 0.4, 0.8 \}$).
 Furthermore, we again see a sharp improvement in the reasoning task ($+10.0\%$ with $\rho = 0.1$).
-Hence we analyze the reasoning task in more detail, and \Cref{tab:rb-uf-ppo-reasoning} shows the evaluation of different subsets.
-We again see significant improvement on several subsets e.g., columns $1,4$, and $5$.
+We analyze the reasoning task in more detail, and again see significant improvement on several subsets e.g., columns $1,4$, and $5$.